codeaktivist/shopping-list/README.md

 ## Under the hood

-This version is **DBless** just for the fun of it.
-Items and Users are NOT persistent and only live in RAM.
+This version uses SQLite3 to store users, lists and items.